icicle4/MBDD-Net/ReadMe.md

 # Multi Branch Deformable Deconvluation Net for Pose Estimation

 ## Introduction
-This is an official pytorch implementation of mypaper. </br>
+This is an official pytorch implementation of mypaper.
+I just find my idea is amost same as the paper(Bottom-Up Human Pose Estimation Via Disentangled Keypoint Regression).
+But I did this job earlier. </br>

 ## Quick start
 ### Installation